Murphydbuffalo/hyp/README.md

 `--db-interface` tells Hyp which ORM/ODM your application uses.
 It can be either `active_record` or `mongoid`.
 It defaults to `active_record` if not present.

-`--user-class` tells Hyp what class you'd like to use as the "user" or "actor" in your experiments.
+In Hyp we associate each trial with a particular user using a "has and belongs to many" relationships between the user and experiment.
+The `--user-class` option tells Hyp what class you'd like to use as the "user" in your experiments.
 It can be any string that can be `#constantize`'d to a valid class from your application code.
 It defaults to `'User'` if not present.

 If you add `--db-interface mongoid` the generator will:
 + Add `Hyp.db_interface = :mongoid` to `config/initializers/hyp.rb`.